guilhermeCoutinho/Unity-tutorials-SkinSelection/README.md

   - Use scriptable objects as an external data model for the skins data;

-  - Create a dynammic populated and resized scroll List in Unity using Unity 5.3;
+  - Create a dynammic populated and resizable scroll List in Unity using Unity 5.5;

   - Understand the concept of an UI adapter, also used in Androids recycler view;